03 Using R syntax

 stored.
 In this example this would be

-use any other pre-trained model from Hugging Face which addresses your
+any other pre-trained model from Hugging Face which addresses your needs

 Using a BERT model for text embedding is not a problem since your